The Equity Impact Reporting Project

 Working towards a common approach to impact reporting for equity investors in social and affordable housing

 The collaboration will seek to build consensus on a standardised set of impact objectives, impact strategies and reporting metrics.
-This will inform an impact management ‘Best Practice Guide’, which will be based on IFC Operating Principles for Impact Management.
+This will inform an impact management ‘Best Practice Guide’, which will be based on the Operating Principles for Impact Management.

 The Good Economy and Big Society Capital led the creation of the collaboration.
 There are currently 15 partners including M&G Investments, Nuveen, TriplePoint, Trowers and Hamlins, Funding Affordable Homes, LaSalle, Resonance and the Association of Real Estate Funds.

 In addition, the project has set up four specialist working groups to engage market participants and build knowledge.
-These working groups cover registered provider engagement, specialist housing, affordability measurement and transitional supported housing/homelessness.
+These working groups cover registered provider engagement, specialist supported housing, affordability measurement and transitional supported housing/homelessness.